Azerbaijani Legion: Ostmuselmanisches SS-Regiment

 Between November 1943 and January 1944, there was a series of meetings between Meyer-Mader and Muslim volunteers.
 As a result of these meetings, on 4 January 1944, it was decided to form the Ostmuselmanisches SS-Regiment.
 At the same meeting, it was decided to disband the following Wehrmacht battalions who would serve as a basis for a new platform: 450th, 480th, 782nd, 786th, 790th, 791st and I/94th Turkistanische battalions, Aserbaidschanische 818th and Volga Tatar 831st.
 Many of the volunteers deserted at this time, and the 818th defected to Polish and Ukrainian resistance movements in 1943.

 Wola massacre

-Azerbaijani soldiers from the legion (111th regiment), under the command of Oskar Dirlewanger and SS-Brigadeführer, participated in the systematic killing of between 40,000 and 50,000 Polish civilians in Warsaw during the Wola massacre.
+Azerbaijani soldiers from the legion (111th regiment) under the SS-Sonderregiment Dirlewanger, an infamous Waffen SS penal unit led by SS-Oberführer Oskar Dirlewanger, participated in the systematic killing of between 40,000 and 50,000 Polish civilians in Warsaw during the Wola massacre.
 Two hours before midnight on 5 August, the Azerbaijani soldiers and the Bergmann Battalion attacked St Lazarus hospital, executed hundreds of patients, doctors, and nurses, before burning it down.